 The columns ‘Schengen Days’ , ‘Non-Schengen Days’ and ‘Schengen days in current search range’ will help you figure out where the problem is or where you can stay longer!

 For Schenghen ‘Short Stay’ calculations, partial days count as a full day.
-In other words they INclude the arrival/start day as a day.
+In other words they INclude the arrival/start day as a full day.

 We’ve updated the Schenghen Visa Calculation worksheet to reflect that days between two dates method.